Galileo, Dialogue on the Two Chief World Systems (1632)

 Historian of Science and Digital Humanist, IU Bloomington

-Eugene Garfield Fellow, American Philosophical Society, 2024 [awarded in 2020]
+Eugene Garfield Fellow, American Philosophical Society, 2025

 Reading